 Since the creation of our Breaking Down Barriers Accessibility Initiative in 2011, Boston Landmarks Orchestra is committed to removing barriers of access for all people with disabilities to enjoy its concerts.
-It offers braille, large-print, and text-to-speech versions of its programs, assisted listening devices, and ambassadors to greet and assist people at a designated drop-off point.
+It offers braille, large-print, and text-to-speech versions of its program books, assisted listening devices, and ambassadors to greet and assist people at a designated drop-off point.
 (NOTE: For more information about accessible program book formats, please e-mail email@example.com or call 617-987-2000).
 The orchestra works with American Sign Language (ASL) interpreters as performers at select concerts.
 Rather than providing direct translation of the spoken word, interpreters communicate the feeling of the music and the remarks given during the concert.

 The Orchestra regularly offers performance and learning opportunities for youth with disabilities and draws upon the support of organizations and agencies that serve people of all ages with disabilities in the Greater Boston area.
 Members of this community have emphasized that the Boston Landmarks Orchestra’s programs give people with disabilities access to experiences in the arts that are traditionally unavailable to them at mainstream performances.

 As a recipient of the Massachusetts Cultural Council’s new UP designation the Landmarks Orchestra is proud to make the “commitment to learn, take action, and embrace inclusivity as a core organizational value.”
 The orchestra shares the MCC’s belief that “when a program or building is more accessible to a person with disabilities, it is more accessible to all of us.”

 The information below is meant to serve as a reference for people with disabilities who plan to attend the orchestra’s concerts at the DCR’s Hatch Shell on the Esplanade.
 The Landmarks Orchestra invites you to call (617) 987-2000 or send an e-mail to